uc-cdis/gen3-user-doc/docs/user-guide/data-analysis.md

 The Gen3 data portal provides a Workspace where users can run a Jupyter server for data exploration and analysis.
 To access the workspace, click "Workspace" in the top navigation bar of the data portal.
 ![Data portal Workspace button](/img/workspace_button.png)

-Click "Start Server" to start the Jupyter server in your Workspace:
+Click "Start My Server" to start the Jupyter server in your Workspace:
 ![Start Server](/img/start_server.png)

 Or if a server is already running, click on "My Server" to access your files.